nextstrain/nextclade/docs/user/migration-v3.md

 ##### Migration paths:

 Please use `--input-pathogen-json` instead of the removed flags.
-If you need to migrate the files to the new format, then please follow the migration steps in the new
+If you need to migrate the files to the new format, then please follow the migration steps in the [Nextclade dataset migration guide](https://github.com/nextstrain/nextclade_data/blob/master/docs/migration-guide-v3.md).

 ## 6. Some output files are removed

-The dedicated output files for error and for insertions are removed from all parts of Nextclade.
+The dedicated output files for errors and for insertions are removed from all parts of Nextclade.

-The arguments `--output-errors` and `--output-insertions` have been removed in favor of `--output-csv` and `--output-tsv`.
+The arguments `--output-errors` and `--output-insertions` have been removed in favor of `--output-tsv`.

 When `--output-all` argument is used, the files `nextclade.errors.csv` and `nextclade.insertions.csv` are no longer produced.